ucsb-cs148-w26/pj10-syllabus-to-cal-3pm/team/retrospectives/RETRO_02.md

 - Smaller PRs easier to understand and test.
 # Retro Assessment:
 ## Template:
 Stop, start, continue.
-Contribution from each member and collaborated to prioritize point made.
+1 contribution to each category from each member.
+Collaborated to choose top items and develop experiements.
 ## Assessment:
 - Everyone was respectful and engaged in active conversation
+- Came up with new ideas to simplify integration and manage PRs.
 ## Advice for next retro leader:
-- More time to come up with ideas (> 5 min)
+- Offer time to come up with ideas (> 5 min)
 - Less time to choose action items(< 5 min)